 Developing this capability at the most senior levels within the organisation has significant benefits outside of responding effectively to a crisis including:

 - Building adaptive thinking capability that can be drawn upon for escalating or unknown risks that emerge.

 - Enhanced critical and creative thinking capability that can be used during ‘business as usual’ and in responding to ‘slow burn’ or strategic risks.

 - Uncovering blind spots by identifying risks that could lead to catastrophic events and; enhancing the identification of emerging threats to the organisation.

-Individual and collective thinking capabilities are put to the test and tools and training will help the teams to challenge assumptions, ask the right questions and make decision that draw upon their combined experiences.
+Individual and collective thinking capabilities are put to the test and tools and training will help the teams challenge assumptions, ask the right questions and make decisions that draw upon their combined experiences.

 Our crisis management tools have been embedded in organisations across a number of industries in countries including Australia, Canada, China, India, Italy, Japan, New Zealand and the USA.